jamazzz/InventorySearch/README.md

 2. Locate the configuration section within the Python file and update the path to your inventory accordingly.
 Ensure that the path points to the correct location of your inventory data.

-3. **Run with Visual Studio Code**:
+3. ** How to run **
 - If you're using Visual Studio Code, simply press **F5** to start debugging.
+If the script doesn't execute as expected, you might need to install a Python extension for debugging.
-   - If the script doesn't execute as expected, you might need to install a Python extension for debugging.
+- Alternatively, open the command prompt and run `python InventorySearch.py`.

 # Requirements